-Avoid using tables.
-They do not wrap in a way that makes them compatible with mobile devices.
+Avoid using tables for layout purposes They do not wrap in a way that makes them very compatible with mobile devices without sideways scrolling.

 Image pixel dimensions should be approximately the same size that they will appear in the document and be saved as jpeg with compression set between medium and high.
 This will ensure fast access over slower internet connections.
-The content should be rendered on a 3g connection in 9 seconds or less when your document is tested on Google's mobile speed tester (external link).
+The content should be rendered in 9 seconds or less when your document is tested on Google's mobile speed tester (external link).

 Descriptive alt tags should be included for all images in digital documents.
 They need to succinctly describe the image.
 If the image serves as a link, it should include the link destination.